Workers' Comp Benefits Explained

 Yes.
 You may sue your employer for any reckless or intentional action of your employer that caused your injury.
 If you choose to do this, you will waive your right to workers' compensation insurance.
 If you are successful, the court may award a broad range of damages, such as punitive damages, medical expenses, lost wages, pain and suffering, and mental anguish.

-Can my employer fire me for or tell me not to file a workers'
+Can my employer fire me for or tell me not to file a workers' compensation claim?

 No. Most states prohibit this by law.
 If an employer does retaliate against an employee for filing a workers' compensation claim, the employer should be reported immediately to the local workers' compensation office.